jimliddle/Ollama-RLM-Analyzer/README.md

 "Even without sub-calling capabilities, our ablation of the RLM is able to scale beyond the context limit of the model, and outperform the base model and other task-agnostic baselines on most long context settings."

 This approach is analagous to this.

+All state is stored in the browser and the app will try and detect a running local ollama instance (but all origins needs to be set).

 The animated demo below shows an analyis of a sample tender downloaded from the web, using the Gemma3:7B model